nucypher/taco-web/README.md

 );
 ```

-Next, we deploy this Strategy to the Threshold Network:
+Next, we deploy this Strategy to the Threshold Network.
+In order to make this more affordable, deployments are handled by a L2, in this case we use Polygon Mumbai:

 ```typescript
 import detectEthereumProvider from '@metamask/detect-provider';